kapazoglou/kapazoglou.github.io/_posts/2020-12-07-Ninewells_Illustration.md

 ---

 A surgeon at Ninewells Hospital commissioned a set of illustrations to show the patients journey through surgery and the WHO Surgical Checklist.
-I produced these illustrations as quick sketches in the theatre and I kept them deliberately impressionistic because their purpose was to give the patient a general understanding of the main steps they would be take through.
+I produced these illustrations as quick sketches in the theatre and I kept them deliberately impressionistic because their purpose was to give the patient a general understanding of the main steps they would be taken through.

 ![poster](https://raw.githubusercontent.com/kapazoglou/portfolio/master/assets/images/item/2014_Masters_Show_poster.jpg)